ethanhe42/3D-reconstruction/README.md

-# 2 view structure from motion, CS281B
+# 2 view structure from motion
-## Yihui He, yihui@umail.ucsb.edu
+From scratch
 ![h](result/Screenshot%20from%202016-05-20%2022-02-50.png)
 ![h](result/selfff.png)
 ### How to run